samsquire/additive-guis/README.md

 # additive-guis

 This repository renders [Twitter bootstrap grid layouts](https://getbootstrap.com/docs/4.0/layout/grid/) This is a prototype.
 There is a live Javascript demo in `layout/layouter2.html`.
 There's an older python version too.
 They are both still in development.
-This project should probably be called commutative GUIs as the goal is for the ordering of rule statements not to matter.
+This project could also be called commutative GUIs the ordering of rule statements does not matter.

 ## declarative layouts - build layouts with statements rendering to HTML